p-sumann/sumanpaudel1997/README.md

 I love to do following whenever I am free:
 - Research on emerging trends on AI and also experimenting them.
-- Deploying ML and DL models to production along with maintenance and re-training models over time.
+- Deploy ML and DL models to production along with maintenance and re-training models over time.
-- Learn new things continuously and adopt new emerging trends in AI.
+- Learn new things continuously, adaptive and open to new challenges.

 ###